Urban Ecologies

 By Leticia R. Bajuyo, Tiffany Black, and Christine Wilson

-Infinite Green is a sculptural installation created with repurposed artificial grass and a reclaimed push lawn mower.
-What appears to be one very long strip of grass coils into two large rolls, creating an infinite loop of perfectly-manicured green lawn.
-In the center of the two turf rolls, where the material passes from one roll to the next, sits a well-worn lawnmower, as if positioned on a hamster wheel.
-The material of artificial grass stirs connotations of idealized versions of natural beauty, and our culture’s tendency to plasticize what we love in order to make its beauty last, manipulating organic materials to make them more durable and impervious to death and decay.
+Infinite Green was a sculptural installation created with repurposed artificial grass and a reclaimed push lawn mower.
+What appeared to be one very long strip of grass coiled into two large rolls, creating an infinite loop of perfectly-manicured green lawn.
+In the center of the two turf rolls, where the material passed from one roll to the next, sat a well-worn lawnmower, as if positioned on a hamster wheel.
+The material of artificial grass stirred connotations of idealized versions of natural beauty, and our culture’s tendency to plasticize what we love in order to make its beauty last, manipulating organic materials to make them more durable and impervious to death and decay.
 Infinite Green evolved from dialogues about what is ultimately sacrificed in an endless quest for the perfect lawn, the perfect home, and the perfect life in pursuit of romanticized versions of the American Dream.
 Is there a price too high, in financial or natural resources, to achieve picture-perfect curb appeal?

 Mushroom Economics